 “I have been crucified with Christ and I no longer live, but Christ lives in me.”
 (Galatians 2:20)

 At that moment of faith, when our fuzzy understanding of Jesus becomes hi-def and we decide we are all in, we are saved.
 We identify with Jesus as our Savior.
-In fact, through His Spirit, we identify with Him so strongly that we die with Him.
+In fact, through His Spirit, we identify with Him so strongly that we somehow experience his crucifixion.
 We are crucified with Christ and live by Christ.
 Our lives become entangled—no, more than entangled.
-His life becomes our life.
+His life becomes one with ours.

 It’s the greatest love story ever told.
 It’s tighter than tight.
 And it all starts with death.